LaserLon/ai-case-study/README.md

 ### Competition

-Tabnine has several competitors that have similar products.
+TabNine has several competitors that have similar products.
 Here are a few to consider:
 1. [Pieces for Developers](https://code.pieces.app/)
 2. [Otter.ai](https://otter.ai/)
 3. [OpenAI Codex](https://openai.com/index/openai-codex/)